Setting up an SPN and fixing the cannot verify the service principal name error when installing ForeFront Endpoint Protection

 And there you have it, you can continue to install Forefront without any issues so long as you meet the other requirements of the setup.

-One thought to “Setting up an SPN and fixing the cannot verify the service principal name error when installing ForeFront Endpoint Protection”
+One response to “Setting up an SPN and fixing the cannot verify the service principal name error when installing ForeFront Endpoint Protection”

 Leave a Reply